 1964 Eugene O'Neill's Hughie has its Broadway premiere at the Royale Theatre.
 For 51 performances Jason Robards rambles to a hotel night clerk.
 José Quintero directs.

 1964 Birthday of Andrew Lippa, composer of musicals including The Wild Party, John & Jen, The Addams Family, and Big Fish.

 1986 Comedian Jackie Mason revives his career with a solo comedy show, The World According To Me!, which runs 367 performances at the Brooks Atkinson Theatre, and leads to a half dozen similar Mason turns in the coming years.

-2002 Virginia McKnight Binger, namesake of Broadway's Virginia Theatre, dies today at her home in Wayzata, MN, at age 86.
-The multi-millionairess co-owned Broadway's Jujamcyn Theaters group.
+2002 Virginia McKnight Binger, namesake of Broadway's Virginia Theatre, dies at her home in Wayzata, Minnesota, at age 86.
+The multi-millionaire co-owned Broadway's Jujamcyn Theaters group.

 2007 Ruth Wallis, the songwriter-musician-singer whose songs inspired the Off-Broadway revue Boobs!
 The Musical, dies at age 87.